cbangera2/CreditKarmaExtractor/README.md

 - **Date Range Extraction**: Users can specify a start and end month to extract transactions within a specific date range.
 - **CSV Export**: Extracted transactions are saved as CSV files, making it easy to analyze or import data into spreadsheets or financial software.
 - **User Interface**: Provides a simple popup interface with controls to start and stop extraction.
+- **BudgetLens Integration**: The exported CSV files are fully compatible with [BudgetLens](https://github.com/cbangera2/BudgetLens), a modern financial dashboard that provides powerful visualization and analysis of your Credit Karma transaction data.

 ## Installation